World Pasta Day celebrates the most iconic Italian dish on 25 October. Discover more with us.

 Goethe was a witness to this incredible spread.
 In 1787, the great German writer was surprised to find that macaroni was sold almost everywhere and for very little money during his stay in Naples.

 Ultimately, the numerous pasta factories in the area helped to push the spread of the product.
-The 1600s and 1700s were critical centuries for the boom in dried pasta, an extremely versatile food during famines: it keeps for a long time, is cheap and has a high nutritional value.
+The 1600s and 1700s were critical centuries for the boom in dried pasta, an extremely versatile food during famines: you can store it for a long time, it's cheap and has a high nutritional value.

 Family-run pasta factories popped up in areas where water was plentiful.
-The town of Gragnano is a prime example of the phenomenon: in 1845, Ferdinand II of Bourbon commissioned local pasta makers to supply the kitchens of the court.
-Today, it is still famous worldwide as one of the most renowned production centres in the world.
+Gragnano is a prime example of the phenomenon: in 1845, Ferdinand II of Bourbon commissioned local pasta makers to supply the kitchens of the court.
+Today, the town is still famous worldwide as one of the most renowned pasta production centres in the world.

 We recommend